se4astien/book-list-oop/README.md

-# Book List JavaScript ES6 With Local Storage
+# Book List JavaScript ES6 with Local Storage

 Create a book list with JavaScript ES6